surifirstpin/biplus_documentation/docs/SavingReports.md

 <center><h1>Saving Reports</h1></center>

-In Acubi you can save the the report build for retrieving the data in specific location or share them with team members for better collaboration.
+In Acubi you can save the the report build for retrieving the data in specific location under a specific tag or share them with team members for better collaboration.

 ## Save under specific tag